csswizardry/csswizardry.github.com/_posts/2014-05-21-grouping-related-classes-in-your-markup.md

 ## Vim

-Another absolutely _huge_ benefit of grouping classes inside something (rather than just delimiting them) is that you can begin to manipulate them with certain text editors (my editor of choice being Vim).
+Another absolutely _huge_ benefit of grouping classes inside something (rather than just delimiting them with something like slashes or pipes) is that you can begin to manipulate them with certain text editors (my editor of choice being Vim).

 Using commands like `ya[` (yank around square-brackets), `ci[` (change inside square brackets), `da[` (delete around square brackets), we can, respectively: